 Our analysis finds that teachers in England are working, on average, longer hours than in most other jurisdictions.
-Full time teachers in England reported working, on average, 48.2 hours in the sampled week, including evenings and weekends....these relatively long working hours are hindering teachers' access to continuing professional
+Full time teachers in England reported working, on average, 48.2 hours in the sampled week; including evenings and weekends.... these relatively long working hours are hindering teachers' access to continuing professional development (CPD).
+Of the 36 jurisdictions in the dataset, England ranked 30th in terms the average number of days spent in a year on certain types of professional development.

-England spent only an average of 4 days on these CPD opportunities (including courses, observational visits, seminars and in-service training), compared with an average of 10.5 days.
+Teachers in England spent only an average of 4 days on these CPD opportunities (including courses, observational visits, seminars and in-service training), compared with an average of 10.5 days.
 (Teacher workload and professional development in England's secondary schools: insights from Talis-Peter Sellen Oct 2016